bfv/4gl-coding-standards/README.md

 or similar.

 ## persistent
-Make sure that all internal procedure which are not meant to be accessed from the outside to be `private`:
+Make sure that all internal procedures which are not meant to be accessed from the outside to be `private`:
 ```
 procedure toString() private:
 ```